 How Is the Knee Pain Diagnosed?

-For the proper diagnosis, your knee pain doctor in New Jersey may perform several tests.
+For the proper diagnosis, your knee pain doctor may perform several tests.
 Generally, knee pain diagnosis entails the following procedures:

 - Radiologic tests.
 These tests X-ray scans of the knee.

 - Blood tests.
 These tests can detect gout, arthritis, or other medical conditions.